AbitTheGray/Dota2Doc/Libraries/Cleave/README.md

 - `hitSoundName` = string, sound played on every enemy hit by cleave
 - `particleNameCleave` = string, particle to show for the cleave
 - `particleNameHit` = string, particle to show on enemies hit by cleave

+Does not work
+- for illusions (still play sound and show particle when provided)
+- on (or to) allies, towers, barracks, buildings and wards
+- with BREAK effect ( unit:PassivesDisabled() )
+- if event == nil or event.target == nil or event.target ~= self:GetParent()
+- on Monkey King's Boundless Strike

+Note:
+- Phantom Assassin always cleaves from target (for her dagger to perform Cleave from target)

 ### On Unit
 ```lua